ISA Journals

 The Annual SAGE Current Sociology Best Paper Prize is announced in March.

-Winning papers of the first edition of the Prize (Vol. 70)
+First edition of the Prize (Vol. 70)

 We have two winners for this first edition of the Prize: